tincho/trivia-react-challenge/README.md

 * Fetch libraries

 I'm very fond of using `useSWR` and/or `axios`.
 But since there's only one fetch per-run in this app, using bare native `fetch` seemed enough.

-* Extra feature: include user answers in Results view

-This wasn't included in the

 ## Usage